Measures of complexity and entanglement in fermionic many-body systems: Conclusions

+due to SRCs~\cite{Tan:2008a,Tan:2008b,Tan:2008c,Zwerger:2011,Hen:2017,Bulgac:2022} in both cold atoms and nuclear systems, in particular due to the dominant role of the tensor interactions between protons and neutrons~~\cite{Quint:1986,Quint:1987,Sartor:1980,Frankfurt:1981,Frankfurt:1988, Benhar:1993,Ciofi-degli-Atti:1996,Pandharipande:1997,Piasetzky:2006,Sargsian:2005,Schiavilla:2007,Sargsian:2014,Hen:2017, Zwerger:2011,Braaten:2011,Castin:2011,Anderson:2015,Porter:2017,Stewart:2010,Hen:2014,Hen:2017,Aumann:2021,Cruz-Torres:2021} in nuclear systems.
+Moreover, while for an isolated quantum system in vacuum the cardinality of the entire set of canonical wave function is $\mathfrak{c} = |\mathbb{R}^3|$, the cardinality of the ``interior'' subset of canonical wave functions is only $\aleph_0 = |\mathbb{Z}| = |\mathbb{N}|$.
+The spatial profile of these ``interior'' wave functions have the hallmark behavior of ``standing waves'' in finite potential well, with their ``spatial frequencies'' extending up to infinity when $\Lambda\rightarrow \infty$.
+These ``interior'' states should not be confused with single-particle quantized states, which can be defined only in the case of static HF or HFB calculations, where the (generalized) density matrix commutes with the (generalized) single-body Hamiltonian.

+In calculations performed in finite spatial boxes, the set of physically relevant ``interior'' canonical wave functions only has a significantly smaller size than the full set, which can be crucial in performing many-body simulations within such a reduced space, but ``physically complete'' set.
+The set of $-\ln n_k$ is also known as the entanglement spectrum~\cite{Li:2008} and it is widely used in literature to characterize the properties of strongly interacting many-body systems~\cite{Chuchem:2010,Pal:2010,Bardarson:2012,Cohen:2016,Abanin:2019,Sinha:2020,Wimberger:2021, Liu:2022,Mueller:2022,Schneider:2022}.

-The canonical basis set appears appealing for performing shell-model calculations~\cite{Johnson:2018}, it remains as a challenge to reformulate TDDFT explicitly within this basis.
-From a practical point of view, approximate sets of canonical states can be easily generated, for example, for nuclear problems, by solving the non-self consistent equations for the radial wave functions
+The canonical basis set appears well suited for performing shell-model calculations~\cite{Johnson:2018}.
+However, it remains a challenge to reformulate TDDFT explicitly within this basis.
+Approximate sets of canonical states can be easily generated, for example, for nuclear problems, by solving the non-self consistent equations for the radial wave functions